-ALWAYS COME PREPARED FOR CLASS Bring your computer, your trade book, your American Cultures Notebook, and a writing instrument with you every time you come to class.
+ALWAYS COME PREPARED FOR CLASS Bring your computer, your American Cultures Notebook, and a writing instrument with you every time you come to class.

-ALWAYS ARRIVE ON TIME TO CLASS If you

-arrive after the time for class to start, you will be marked tardy.
+ALWAYS ARRIVE ON TIME TO CLASS If you arrive after the time for class to start, you will be marked tardy.